Fr2r-nu/SWriteUPhere/Challenges/TryHackMe-#3-Jack-of-All-Trades.md

     ![jack's pass list](Images/jack-of-all-trades/password-list.png)

-*   Create a password list and use Hydra to find Jack's SSH password:
+*   Created a password list and used Hydra to find Jack's SSH password:

     `hydra -l jack -P jack-pass-list ssh://<target-ip>:80` - The OpenSSH service is hosted on port 80 in this challenge.